manishkraiit/capital-numbers/README.md

 api exposed through api-gateway.. api-gateway is single point for entry that internally use service-registry to resolve the actual service

-API testing done via Postman and added the POSTMAN calling details in the file, Same can be imported in postman and can be tested after running the api -
+API testing done via Postman and added the POSTMAN calling details in the below file, same can be imported in postman and can be tested after running the api -
 Matches.postman_calls